-Our fourth collaboration with custom knife shop Ferrum Forge, the Buc (short for buccaneer) is the most daring yet.
+Our fourth collaboration with custom knife shop Ferrum Forge, the Buc (short for buccaneer) is the most daring yet—and now it comes in milled patterns for a touch of extra flair.
 It takes inspiration from traditional Asian cavalry sabres, which is in large part thanks to designer Elliot Williamson’s interest in historical edged weapons.
 Featuring the same premium materials found in other Ferrum Forge knives, including an S35VN blade and titanium handle, it now has a redesigned titanium pocket clip for added strength and flexibility.
 The blade shape is a modified sheepsfoot with extra weight at the tip.
 This creates extra momentum for smooth opening with little effort applied on the flipper tab.
 Once open, a titanium frame lock secures the blade.
 In addition, the hardened steel lockbar insert can be switched out if the lock wears out down the line.
 Carry it on the right or left side: the pocket clip can be reversed with ease.

-Note: This drop is limited to 1500 units.
-At checkout, choose between gray with blue backspacer/clip, blue with gray backspacer/clip, and bronze with blue backspacer/clip.
+At checkout, choose a handle color from gray, blue, and bronze.
+You can also choose from the same colors with the Supernova or Mothership handle engraving for (+ $25).
 Due to the sensitive nature of shipping knives internationally, we can only ship this knife to select countries.
 It is the responsibility of the buyer to know and comply with all importation regulations and local laws.
 Click here for additional information.

 Measuring 7.8 inches overall, the Buc is fit for anything from cutting rope and twine to piercing cardboard to slicing an apple.
 It’s also nice and thick for tasks that require more effort.
 The base of the blade has a sizeable choil, which is designed for ease of sharpening, but can also be used to choke up on the knife for detail work.
 A large, flat curve on the blade’s spine makes a nice resting place for a thumb when you need more control.
 Also notable is the ridged backspacer.
 Textured and slightly raised, it facilitates a sure hold for any style of grip.
 For an extra challenge, try opening the knife from the backside with a middle finger using the hole in the blade.